A FIGHT FOR OUR FUTURE

 Q: Does it cost anything to become a member?

 A: Dues are utilized to support programming that addresses emergent issues and are assessed by recommendation of the MSTA Board.
-For 2009, dues are $100 per unit.
-Friends of MSTA contribute amounts consistent with their capacity to support the organization.
+For 2012, dues are $100 per unit and Owners may make a special contribution for referendum campaign based on the below assessment: - 1-20 Units: $2,500

 Q: How do I contact the MSTA?